krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 In the code implementation, note the following two points.

-- The binary search tree does not allow duplicate nodes; otherwise, it will violate its definition.
-Therefore, if the node to be inserted already exists in the tree, the insertion is not performed, and it directly returns.
+- The binary search tree does not allow duplicate nodes to exist; otherwise, its definition would be violated.
+Therefore, if the node to be inserted already exists in the tree, the insertion is not performed, and the node returns directly.
-- To perform the insertion operation, we need to use the node `pre` to save the node from the last loop.
+- To perform the insertion operation, we need to use the node `pre` to save the node from the previous loop.
 This way, when traversing to `None`, we can get its parent node, thus completing the node insertion operation.

 === "Python"